 US President Trump lauds meeting with Britain's 'Prince of Whales'

-LONDON: US President Donald Trump lauded his own diplomacy on Thursday (Jun 13) with royalty and foreign leaders, but mistakenly cast the heir to the British throne, Prince Charles, as the "Prince of Whales".
+LONDON: U.S. President Donald Trump lauded his own diplomacy on Thursday with royalty and foreign leaders, but mistakenly cast the heir to the British throne, Prince Charles, as the "Prince of Whales".

 "I meet and talk to 'foreign governments' every day.
 I just met with the Queen of England (U.K.), the Prince of Whales, the P.M. of the United Kingdom, the P.M. of Ireland, the President of France and the President of Poland," Trump tweeted.